 Our consumer products portfolio is generated primarily from plant material that we grow and process ourselves.
 As of December 31, 2023, we produce our consumer packaged goods in six manufacturing facilities with approximately 245,000 square feet of total canopy.
 Subsequently, in January 2024, we entered into a definitive agreement to acquire a cultivation license and a manufacturer license that we intend to use at a second cultivation site in Massachusetts to further expand our production capacity in that market.
 We expect to add 15,000 square feet of total additional canopy with the additional site following our planned build out and anticipate the transaction will close by mid-2024.
-Our product portfolio consists of a range of cannabis product categories including flower, prerolls, concentrates, vapes, edibles, and other cannabis-related products.
+Our product portfolio consists of a range of cannabis product categories including flower, pre-rolls, concentrates, vapes, edibles, and other cannabis-related products.
 As of December 31, 2023, we had 34 open and operating retail locations and, subsequently, opened a dispensary in Cincinnati Ohio, for a total of 35 dispensaries as of March 1, 2024.
 We expect to have 39 retail locations by the end of 2024.
 Our new store opening plans are flexible and will ultimately depend on market conditions, local licensing, construction, and other regulatory permissions.
 Our expansion plans are subject to capital allocations decisions, the evolving regulatory environment, and the general economic environment.

 On November 22, 2022, the Company filed a registration statement on Form S-3 (the "Registration Statement") containing a base shelf prospectus with the SEC (the "Shelf Prospectus"), which Registration Statement became effective on December 22, 2022.
 A corresponding base shelf prospectus (the "Canadian Prospectus") was filed with, and receipted by, the securities regulatory authorities in each of the provinces and territories Canada under the U.S.-Canada multijurisdictional disclosure system (MJDS).
 The Registration Statement and Canadian Prospectus qualify the distribution from treasury of up to an aggregate amount of \$100,000 worth of shares of Class A common stock, preferred stock, warrants, debt securities, subscription rights and/or units of the Company ("Securities") for a period of three years.
-The terms of any Securities to be offered under the base prospectus will be specified in a prospectus supplement, which will be filed with the applicable U.S. and Canadian securities regulatory authorities in connection with any such offering.
-To date, no prospectus supplement has been filed.
-The Shelf Prospectus and the Canadian Prospectus were filed to provide maximum flexibility to pursue strategic initiatives.
+The terms of any Securities to be offered under the base prospectus will be specified in a prospectus supplement, which will be filed with the applicable U.S. and Canadian Prospectus were filed to provide maximum flexibility to pursue strategic initiatives.